bobverity/rmaverick/README.md

 The goal of *rmaverick* is to infer population structure from genetic data.
 What makes *rmaverick* different from other similar programs is its ability to estimate the *evidence* for different numbers of sub-populations (K), and even different evolutionary models, through a method called generalised thermodynamic integration (GTI). *rmaverick* is an updated version of the earlier program [MavericK](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4981280/), and comes with a number of new features that make it more powerful and easier to use.

+*It is worth stating at the outset that rmaverick is designed for relatively small data sets of hundreds of samples and tens to hundreds of loci.
+It is not designed for large-scale genomic data sets (e.g. thousands of SNPs), for which other programs are more appropriate.*

 Installation
 ------------